 Williamstown Chronicle, Saturday, 25 June, 1921

 The season commenced shakily with two defeats in the first three rounds to the teams that would eventually finish first and second on the ladder at the conclusion of the home-and-away games in Footscray and Port Melbourne, by 15 points and 2 points, respectively.
 Interspersed between these two losses was a 2-goal win over Prahran at Pt Gellibrand.
 After the Port loss, there followed three consecutive victories by 10 goals at Glenferrie (Jim McAuliffe 5 goals, Caldwell best), by 45 points over Brighton at Williamstown and a 2-point win at Essendon in the match where Phil Skehan was injured and eventually died.
-Essendon led with less than a minute to go when Fred Carpenter took a fine mark and kicked the winning goal just as the bell rang.
+Essendon led with 40 seconds to go when Fred Carpenter took a fine mark and kicked the winning goal, his fourth for the game, just as the bell rang.
 This left the Villagers in fourth place on the ladder after 6 rounds.

 Williamstown played Northcote the day after Phil Skehan passed away, and players from both teams, as well as the umpires, all wore black armbands in his memory.
 This was the first of three successive defeats which were then experienced, including the second loss for the year to Footscray.
 The season's biggest victory occurred the next week at Toorak Park, with 'Town downing Prahran by 95 points, 16.26.122 to 3.9.27, with Harry Haughton kicking 6 goals.
-A 4-goal loss at Port Melbourne preceded a string of four consecutive wins, all by big margins, over Hawthorn (46 points, McAuliffe 5 goals, Elliman best), Brighton (45 points, Condon best), Essendon Association (58 points, Carpenter 6 goals & best player) and Northcote (64 points).
+A 4-goal loss at Port Melbourne, where the weather was so bleak and the wind so strong that Port full-back, Bill Briscoe, donned an overcoat when the Borough was kicking with the breeze, preceded a string of four consecutive wins, all by big margins, over Hawthorn (46 points, McAuliffe 5 goals, Elliman best), Brighton (45 points, Condon best), Essendon Association (58 points, Carpenter 6 goals & best player) and Northcote (64 points).
 The game at Northcote was virtually to decide who would finish in fourth position.

 Williamstown players and supporters travelled across the bay in a steamer for the match with Brighton, where the Penguins did not score their first goal of the game until nearly half-time.
 In the game against Essendon, they (Essendon) had difficulty in fielding a team owing to the absence of half a dozen of their regulars, and a committeeman eventually had to take the field to make up the numbers.
 The Argus reported that 'towards the end several players had to be separated after displaying menacing attitudes.
 For the remainder of the game the play was strenuous, and after the match the Essendon players were serenaded to the station by hoots from a crowd of unruly youngsters.'
 The final home-and-away game resulted in a 2-goal loss to finalist, Brunswick.

 A team photo taken at Williamstown during 1921, before the game against Prahran in round 2.
 The original timber pavilion at the ground can be seen in the background.
 Jack MacDonald is second from the right in the middle row and Ruben Smith, father of five-time premiership player and former Club games record-holder, Ray Smith, is second from the left in the middle row.
 Ruben played 17 games and kicked 4 goals from 1919-21 after coming from Yarraville Juniors.
-Second from the right in the back row is head trainer of the 1920's, Bob Daval, who crossed to Richmond in 1927, became head trainer there in 1936 and received life membership of the Tigers in 1947 after 19 years of service.
+Third player from the left in the front row is Laurie Smith.
+Third player from the right in the back row is 1920 captain-coach and leading goalkicker, Harry Haughton, and second from the right in the back row is head trainer of the 1920's, Bob Daval, who crossed to Richmond in 1927, became head trainer there in 1936 and received life membership of the Tigers in 1947 after 19 years of service.

 Photo of the Williamstown and Footscray teams taken before the round 10 clash at Williamstown on July 16, 1921.
 The game was won by the Tricolours by 30 points, 11.9.75 to 6.9.45.
 Jack MacDonald, who started with 'Town at the age of 14 in 1911 and played 155 games and kicked 11 goals up until the end of 1924, is shown seated in the middle row second from the left.
 He was vice-captain in 1920 and played in the 1921 premiership team.
 He also served in World War I. He became a life member in 1961 and was a committeeman from 1956-64 and a vice-president from 1965-73.
 The umpire shown in the front row holding the football was named Thompson.